WebAssembly/design/FutureFeatures.md

 reduce fragmentation issues.
 Languages like Fortran which limit aliasing would be one use case.
 C/C++ compilers could also determine that some global variables never have their address taken.

+## Importing linear memory

+In the MVP, functions and [linear memory](Modules.md#linear-memory-section) can be exported, but only functions can be imported.
+This feature would additionally allow importing linear memory.
+One use case is sharing linear memories between separate WebAssembly [instances](Modules.md).
+Another use case is allowing, on the Web platform, importing a JS `ArrayBuffer` as a linear memory.
+This would allow highly efficient, specialized code to be generated for accessing the `ArrayBuffer`.